kgrid-objects/fda-label-collection/README.md

   -d '0'
 ```

-2. Using your browser, go to https://reqbin.com/curl
+STEP 2.
+Using your browser, go to https://reqbin.com/curl

-3. At REQBIN, paste the CURL command you copied above into the box on the left and click the 'Run' button
+STEP 3.
+At REQBIN, paste the CURL command you copied above into the box on the left and click the 'Run' button

 After clicking 'Run', the expected output when input is '0' includes ALL of the 86 QA pairs: